OlivierLD/raspberry-coffee/SunFlower/README.md

 ```

-And this is a snapshot of the sample page mentioned above:
+And this is a snapshot of the sample page mentioned above, the "led" sections can be collapsed or expanded:
 <!-- ![Web REST Sample](./doc/web.ui.png) -->
 <img src="./doc/web.ui.png" width="400" height="388">